Interfacing DHT22 Humidity & Temperature Sensor with Arduino

 The DHT22 sensor uses a proprietary single-bus communication protocol that can send and receive data with calculated timing pulses.

-If you are using an original DHT22 sensor then it will have a NTC thermistor and the sensor module inside it, but most of the sensors that you can find in the market are mostly non genuine parts and inside that you will find a small sensor that you can see in the image below.
+Understanding the DHT22 sensor working principle helps troubleshoot issues and optimise performance in your Arduino projects.
+If you are using an original DHT22 sensor, then it will have an NTC thermistor and the sensor module inside it, but most of the sensors that you can find in the market are mostly non-genuine parts, and inside that, you will find a small sensor that you can see in the image below.
+The DHT22 temperature and humidity sensor employs an NTC (Negative Temperature Coefficient) thermistor for temperature sensing.

 DHT22 Module Parts

-The humidity sensing component consists of a moisture-holding substrate sandwiched in between two electrodes.
-When the substrate absorbs water content, the resistance between the two electrodes decreases.
+The humidity sensing component consists of a moisture-holding substrate sandwiched between two electrodes.
+When the substrate absorbs water, the resistance between the two electrodes decreases.
 The change in resistance between the two electrodes is proportional to the relative humidity.
 Higher relative humidity decreases the resistance between the electrodes, while lower relative humidity increases the resistance between the electrodes.
-This change in resistance is measured with the onboard MCU’s ADC and the relative humidity is calculated.
+This change in resistance is measured with the onboard MCU’s ADC, and the relative humidity is calculated.

+The DHT22 module communicates with Arduino using a proprietary single-wire protocol.
+Understanding this protocol helps troubleshoot communication issues in your projects.
 A single bus communication protocol is used to communicate with the DHT22 and microcontroller.
-A sample data takes about 4ms to run down.
+A sample of data takes about 4ms to run down.
 This data consists of decimal and integer parts.
-The total data is 40 bit long and its is MSB format.
-The Data format is as follows: 8bit integral RH data + 8bit decimal RH data + 8bit integral T data + 8bit decimal T data + 8bit checksum.
-If the data transmission is right, the check-sum should be the last 8bit of "8bit integral RH data + 8bit decimal RH data + 8bit integral T data + 8bit decimal T data".
+The total data is 40 bits long, and it's in MSB format.
+The Data format is as follows: 8-bit integral RH data + 8-bit decimal RH data + 8-bit integral T data + 8-bit decimal T data + 8-bit checksum.
+If the data transmission is right, the checksum should be the last 8 bits of "8-bit integral RH data + 8-bit decimal RH data + 8-bit integral T data + 8-bit decimal T data".

 DHT22 Single-bus Communication Protocol